We are St. Vincent’s University Hospital (SVUH) and you can find out how to contact us at Section 4 below.

 If we collect your personal information from our website, we will maintain and update your information as reasonably practical and necessary or when you advise us that your personal information has changed.

 St Vincent’s University Hospital is committed to protecting the security of your personal information.
-We use technologies and processes such as access control procedures, network firewalls, encryption and physical security to protect the privacy of information.
+We use technologies and processes such as access control procedures, network firewalls, encryption and physical security to protect the privacy of information as outlined above.
 We will take all reasonable steps to prevent your information from loss, misuse or alteration.

 Staff members associated with website maintenance have access to our website’s backend system.
 This is password protected.
 Our website service is also password protected.